MohamedElenany/Midwifery-Services-Management-System/README.md

-# Midwifery Services Application
+# Midwifery Services Management System

+## Main Objective

+The Midwifery Services Management System is designed to develop a comprehensive database (DB2) and application for efficiently managing Midwifery services in Quebec.
+The primary objective is to provide affordable and personalized healthcare for expecting parents by streamlining administrative tasks and enhancing healthcare service delivery.

-## About:
+## Creating the App

-The main objective of this project is to develop a comprehensive mock-up database (DB2) and application for managing Midwifery services in Quebec, offering affordable and personalized healthcare for expecting parents.
-The system facilitates the registration of parents for the program, recording personal information and details of online information sessions.
-It enables institutions to assign couples to specific midwives, tracks appointments and associated notes throughout the pregnancy and postpartum period.
-Medical test samples and lab referrals are managed, along with diverse due date estimates, blood types, baby information, and backup midwife assignments.
-The system also handles birth location decisions and maintains contact information for healthcare institutions.
-This project aims to streamline Midwifery service management, ensuring efficient healthcare delivery while simplifying administrative tasks for midwives and institutions.
+### Relational Schema

+The relational schema for the Midwifery Services Management System encompasses various entities such as parents, midwives, institutions, appointments, medical tests, and more.
+The relationships between these entities are carefully modeled, taking into account the cardinality of relationships to represent the flow of information throughout the pregnancy and postpartum period.

+### SQL Table Creation and Data Insertion

+The SQL tables are created based on the relational schema, ensuring a structured and efficient storage system.
+Key attributes are underlined, and foreign keys are appropriately indicated to establish relationships between tables.
+Data insertion follows, populating the database with essential information such as parent details, appointment records, medical test results, and more.

+### Java App Creation

+The system's functionality is realized through a Java application, providing a user-friendly interface for managing Midwifery services.
+The app allows for seamless registration of parents, assignment of midwives, tracking of appointments and notes, and management of medical tests.
+It ensures a smooth user experience while interacting with the comprehensive healthcare management system.

-## Business Value:
+## Business Value

-The business value of the described project is multifaceted.
-Firstly, it streamlines and enhances the management of Midwifery services, optimizing the allocation of resources, and ensuring efficient healthcare delivery.
-This, in turn, can lead to cost savings for healthcare institutions.
-Secondly, it promotes affordable and personalized healthcare, which is a significant selling point for the expecting parents, enhancing their experience and potentially increasing participation in the program.
-Additionally, the system's ability to manage medical test samples, lab referrals, and test results enhances healthcare quality and monitoring.
-For healthcare institutions and midwives, it simplifies administrative tasks, reducing the administrative burden.
-Furthermore, the database can provide valuable data for research and analysis in the field of midwifery and maternal healthcare.
-Overall, this project not only improves healthcare service delivery but also presents potential cost savings and research opportunities, making it a valuable asset for healthcare providers and organizations.
+The Midwifery Services Management System delivers significant business value:

+1. **Streamlined Service Management:** Optimizes resource allocation, ensuring efficient healthcare delivery and potential cost savings for healthcare institutions.

+2. **Quality Healthcare Monitoring:** Manages medical test samples, lab referrals, and test results, contributing to enhanced healthcare quality and monitoring.

+3. **Simplified Administrative Tasks:** Reduces the administrative burden for healthcare institutions and midwives, improving overall operational efficiency.

+## Applicability

+The Midwifery Services Management System is applicable to healthcare providers and organizations aiming to improve Midwifery service delivery, enhance patient experiences, and streamline administrative processes.
+The system's adaptability and research potential make it a valuable asset for those seeking efficient, cost-effective, and data-driven solutions in maternal healthcare.

 ## Files Uploaded:
 - **Relational Model:**